About this Demo Video...

 WIth it's additional security features, S3P is the ideal solution for the deployed systems.

 For more information about S3P, refer to the application note AN03-Changing Target-Tap connection from SWD to S3P in the our Technical Library.

 Products in this Demo...

-The TapNLink NFC-BLE Primer shown in this video, is a complete evaluation kit for implementing connectivity in a microcontroller-based electronic system.
-With this Primer, users can add Near Field Communication (NFC) and Bluetooth Low Energy (BLE) interfaces that allow mobile terminals such as smartphones to connect to an embedded system.
-The mobile terminal can then be used to configure parameters (write access) or to monitor data (read access) locally on a graphical interface.
-This graphical interface is created instantaneously when the user configures the Primer.
+The TapNLink NFC-BLE Primer shown in this video, is a complete evaluation kit for implementing wireless connectivity in a microcontroller-based electronic system.
+With Primer, users can add Near Field Communication (NFC) and Bluetooth Low Energy (BLE) interfaces that allow mobile terminals such as smartphones to connect to an embedded system.
+The mobile terminal can then be used to configure parameters (write access) or to monitor variables (read access) locally on a graphical interface.
+This graphical interface is created instantly when the user configures the Primer.

 Data that is monitored locally on the mobile terminal can also be sent to a Cloud platform that is dedicated to the user's Primer.
 This allows users to immediately explore the possibilities for collecting and monitoring data remotely on the Cloud.
 This dedicated Cloud environment is pre-provisionned and configured so that users can explore the possibilities without getting bogged down in the details of Cloud implementation.